 Once you have these averages in hand, you can calculate which phrases will result in sufficiently more clicks for the effort put into moving up the rankings for that keyphrase.

-You can now prioritise the keywords that drive the highest potential revenue on your website.
+You can now prioritize the keywords that drive the highest potential revenue on your website.

 Finally, once you have growth potentials calculated, it’s recommended that you balance them out with a difficulty metric.
 I personally use Flow Metrics from Majestic, but you can also use Moz’s Page Authority or similar values.
 These providers provide API access, too, so you can automate your research as well.